-Reviewers will evaluate Factors 1, 2 and 3 in the determination of scientific merit, and in providing an overall impact score.
+Reviewers will evaluate Factors 1, 2, 3, and 4 in the determination of scientific merit, and in providing an overall impact score.
 In addition, Factors 1 and 2 will each receive a separate factor score.
 An application does not necessarily need to be strong in all categories to be judged likely to have a major scientific impact.

 Factor 1.
-Importance of the Research (Score 1-9) Significance
+Importance of the Research (Score 1-9)

+Significance

-- Evaluate the importance of the proposed research in the context of current scientific challenges and opportunities, either for advancing knowledge within the field, or more broadly. - Assess whether the application addresses an important gap in knowledge in the field, would solve a critical problem, or create a valuable conceptual or technical advance. - Evaluate the rationale for undertaking the study, the rigor of the scientific background for the work (e.g., prior literature and/or preliminary data) and whether the scientific background justifies the proposed study.
+- Evaluate the importance of the proposed research in the context of current scientific challenges and opportunities, either for advancing knowledge within the field, or more broadly. - Assess whether the application addresses an important gap in knowledge in the field, would solve a critical problem, or create a valuable conceptual or technical advance. - Evaluate the rationale for undertaking the study, the rigor of the scientific background for the work (e.g., prior literature and/or preliminary data) and whether the scientific background justifies the proposed study. - o If the investigator/applicant organization has received CARE Fund grants in the 37 months prior to the application deadline, evaluate whether the proposed project is distinct enough from previously funded project(s) to warrant further funding and whether the proposed project has the potential to ready the diagnostic/treatment/intervention under development for implementation.